ukb-pyro/prof/index.md

 * Update (delta/recursion)

 Let me know if you want me to use this framework actively when we build your recursive simulations or models!

 ---

-Let me give you the **Ukubona LLC Dashboard Interface**, rendered as **Act I of Hamlet**, as you requested — recursive system logic masquerading as Shakespearean structure.

----